studenttak/modules/0372/mdModule.md

 }
 ```

-There are no local variables, the call frame consists only of the return address and the two parameters as follows:
+There are no local variables, the call frame consists only of the return address and the two parameters as follows at the entry point of function `g`:

 |location|description of item|
 |-|-|